Build a Mock Robot

 Run a second instance of viam-server for your sub-part

-Now that you have two instances of viam-server running on your local machine, you should be able to see both your main robot arm and your new mock sub motor listed on your main robot’s Control tab.
+Now that you have two instances of viam-server running on your local machine, you should be able to see both your main robot arm and your new mock sub motor listed on your main machine’s CONTROL tab.

 Control a sub-part using the Viam SDK

-Now that you have your mock sub-part connected as a remote to your main mock robot, you can control all of your sub-part’s components and services with Viam’s SDKs.
-In fact, if you run your Python or Go script again, and you review the output of print(robot.resource_names), you will see that your sub-part’s motor will now be listed as an available resource for you to use.
+Now that you have your mock sub-part connected to your main part under your mock robot, you can control all of your sub-part’s components and services with Viam’s SDKs.

 In your main function, you need to instantiate your mock sub motor.
-Be sure that your motor’s name matches the one that you have listed in your robot’s resource names.
+Make sure your sub-part’s name and motor’s name matches what you have configured.
+This code uses the name SubPart as a placeholder.

 if err != nil {